-TYPES OF CUTTING (Fig. 24)
+TYPES OF CUTTING (Fig. 23)

-- Overcutting begin on the top side of the log with the bottom of the saw against the log; exert light pressure downward. - Undercutting begin on the under side of the log with the top of the saw against the log;exert light pressure upward.
+- Overcutting -- begin on the top side of the log with the bottom of the saw against the log; exert light pressure downward. - Undercutting begin on the under side of the log with the top of the saw against the log; exert light pressure upward.
 During undercutting, the saw will tend to push back at you.
 Be prepared for this reaction and hold the saw firmly to maintain control.

-BUCKING ON THE GROUND (Fig. 25)
+BUCKING ON THE GROUND (Fig. 24)

-- Overcut with a 1/3 diameter cut. - Roll log over and finish with an overcut.
+- Overcut with a 1/3 diameter cut. - Roll log over and finish with an overcut using a wedge to hold open the cut.

-BUCKING USING A SUPPORT (Fig. 26 & 27)
+BUCKING USING A SUPPORT (Fig. 25 & 26)